 Stay dry: A word to the wise

 Spring is a beautiful time to be in the High Peaks, and it’s also a good time to pay close attention to trail conditions.
 The state Department of Environmental Conservation asks hikers to help protect our forests by sticking to low-elevation trails until things dry out.
+Hiking during any time of the year can be dangerous to both you and the trails, but spring hiking in the Adirondacks brings additional considerations.
 Up high, hikers will still find winter conditions this time of year, including deep snow and sub-zero temperatures.
 A bit lower there’s a good chance of finding lots of water and mud.
-As snow and ice met, the increased water flow makes easy stream crossings more dangerous, and the mud makes trails soft and vulnerable to foot traffic.
+As snow and ice melt, the increased water flow makes easy stream crossings more dangerous, and the mud makes trails soft and vulnerable to foot traffic.

-That doesn’t mean hikers should hang up their boots and wait for summer, it just means they should look for alternate treks until warm temps and sunshine can work their magic.
+That doesn’t mean hikers should give up on spring hiking in the Adirondacks and wait for summer, it just means they should look for alternate treks until warm temps and sunshine can work their magic.
 With that in mind, every spring brings me back to two iconic High Peaks adventures: Avalanche Pass and Indian Pass.
 The trails are both long enough for a day hike, the destinations are not to be missed, and choosing these over a mountain will reduce hiker-induced erosion in higher elevations.

 I still remember the first time I saw Avalanche Pass.
 There was a moment of anticipation as I made my way along the base of a cliff, sandwiched between Colden and Avalanche mountains.
 Then the forest gave way and I was on the shore of Avalanche Lake, staring in wonder at the behemoth rock wall that forms the waterbody’s eastern shoreline.